Conditions › Post-Surgical Rehab › Post-Op Shoulder

 Shoulder Surgery Rehabilitation

 Shoulder surgery — whether rotator cuff repair, labral repair, shoulder replacement, or decompression — requires careful, progressive rehabilitation to achieve optimal results.
-The shoulder is a uniquely mobile joint, and restoring full function requires a balance between protecting the surgical repair and advancing range of motion and strength in a timely manner.
+The shoulder is a uniquely mobile joint, and restoring full function requires a precise balance between protecting the surgical repair and advancing range of motion and strength in a timely manner.

 Our Post-Op Shoulder Program